-The Monmouthshire RLDP identifies two Strategic Growth Areas in northern Monmouthshire (Abergavenny, Monmouth) and two in southern Monmouthshire (Severnside, Chepstow).
-Assuming that the net new residential dwellings in Monmouth would be treated and discharged locally, the wastewater effluent would enter the River Wye approx. 32km flow distance to the north of the Severn Estuary SAC.
-Given the above cited distances for nutrient attenuation, it is assumed that phosphorus and nitrogen in wastewater discharge from Monmouth would effectively be inconsequential for the SAC.
-Similarly, development in Abergavenny is located far beyond 30km of flow distance to the north of the Severn Estuary SAC, rendering any water quality impacts immaterial for the estuary.
-In contrast, both the Severnside and the Chepstow Strategic Growth Areas are located within 1km flow distance of the Severn Estuary SAC.
+The Monmouthshire RLDP identifies one PSSA in northern Monmouthshire (Abergavenny) and two in southern Monmouthshire (Severnside, Chepstow).
+Assuming that the net new residential dwellings in Abergavenny would be treated and discharged locally, the wastewater effluent would enter the River Usk approx. 30km flow distance to the north of the Severn Estuary SAC.
+Given the above cited distances for nutrient attenuation, it is assumed that phosphorus and nitrogen in wastewater discharge from Abergavenny would effectively be inconsequential for the SAC.
+In contrast, both the Severnside and the Chepstow PSSAs are located within 1km flow distance of the Severn Estuary SAC.
 Additional development in these areas therefore has the potential to result in significant nutrient enrichment in the SAC.